For small police departments

 Mobile-first.
 Sub-3-second answers.
 One-handed UI — designed for someone standing at a traffic stop, not sitting at a desk.

-BlueBootsAI starts where the pain is sharpest: agencies with 5 to 50 sworn officers, where a single chief is also the procurement officer, the IT director, and often a working patrol supervisor.
+BlueBootsAI starts where the pain is sharpest: agencies with 5 to 50 sworn officers, where a single Chief is also the procurement officer, the IT director, and often a working patrol supervisor.
 The pilot is in Minnesota.
 The architecture scales to county sheriffs and city PDs across the country — one new jurisdiction at a time.

-If you're a chief who has caught your officers asking ChatGPT about probable cause, we should talk.
+If you're a Chief who has caught your officers asking ChatGPT about probable cause, we should talk.